kkebo/dotfiles/README.md

 # dotfiles

-My dotfiles for iPadOS, macOS, FreeBSD, Linux, or Windows Subsystem for Linux.
+My dotfiles for iPadOS, macOS, FreeBSD, Linux, and Windows Subsystem for Linux.

 ## Installation (a-Shell on iPadOS)